1. Article I Membership

 vii.
 Should a vacancy occur on an elective standing council or committee before expiration of the normal term, the vacancy will be filled for the remaining period of that term by an election to be held within one month of the occurrence of the vacancy, or in September for vacancies occurring after May 15, in the manner prescribed for that committee.
 Vacancies occurring on appointive councils or committees will be filled by the Committee on Committees.
 Vacancies which occur on the Council on Reviews or the Educational Affairs Committee will be filled by means of the same procedures as are used to determine the original membership of those committees.
 Vacancies occurring because of leaves or termination of employment should, when possible, be filled at an appropriate time in the academic year preceding leave or termination of employment.

 viii.
-All councils and committees with the exception of the Council on Reviews, the Educational Affairs Committee, the Faculty Council, and the Appeals Council, may have student members.
+All councils and committees with the exception of the Council on Reviews, the Educational Affairs Committee, the Faculty Council, the Strategy Committee, the Resources Committee, and the Appeals Council, may have student members.
 Student members will be chosen as determined by the Community Council.
 The number of students, if any, for each committee, and the condition of membership, whether voting or non-voting, will be set by the faculty.
-By the May faculty meeting of each year, the Committee on Committees will make recommendations regarding changes in composition and function of any committee.
+No later than the March plenary session of the faculty, the Faculty Council, in its role as the Committee on Committees, will make recommendations regarding changes in composition and function of any committee for the following academic year.

 a.
 Section 1

-Proposed amendments to these Rules and Procedures will be initiated at a regular faculty meeting.
+Proposed amendments to these Rules and Procedures, with the exception of changes in the scheduling of meetings that are described herein, will be initiated at a regular plenary session of the faculty.

 b.
 Section 2

-Any such proposed amendment, if supported by at least 10 voting members, will then be referred to the divisions for discussion prior to the next faculty meeting.
+Any such proposed amendment, if supported by at least twenty voting members, will then be referred to small group meetings for discussion prior to the next plenary session of the faculty.

 c.
 Section 3

-Notice of such proposed amendment will be included in the notice of the next regular faculty meeting and may there be adopted by a vote comprising at least a two-thirds majority of those present, provided at least a quorum is in attendance.
+Notice of such proposed amendment will be included in the notice of the next plenary session of the faculty, and may there be adopted by a vote comprising at least a two-thirds majority of those present, provided at least a quorum is in attendance.